-Finance costs for the three and nine months ended September 30, 2022 include a realized and unrealized net derivative loss of \$0.6 million and \$0.1 million, respectively (2021 - net gain of \$0.5 million and net loss of \$0.7 million, respectively) relating to the Company's foreign currency and equity derivative contracts.
-As of September 30, 2022, the Company had a \$0.2 million financial derivative liability relating to outstanding derivative contracts (December 31, 2021 - financial derivative asset of \$0.4 million).
+Finance costs for the three months ended March 31, 2023 include a net derivative loss of \$0.5 million (2022 - net gain of \$0.9 million) relating to the Company's foreign currency and equity derivative contracts.
+As of March 31, 2023, the Company had a \$2.0 million financial derivative asset and a \$0.4 million financial derivative liability, relating to outstanding derivative contracts (December 31, 2022 - financial derivative asset of \$2.2 million).
 CES has a Board approved hedging and derivative policy that sets out the guidelines and parameters Management follows when approaching its risk management strategies.

-At September 30, 2022, the Company had not entered into any foreign exchange USD forward purchase contracts.
+At March 31, 2023, the Company had entered into the following foreign exchange USD forward purchase contracts to manage its exposure to upcoming USD denominated purchases pursuant to its Canadian and US operations: